lmletham/HWsmartcell/README.md

 I only need to have the above in the startup cell because all my dependencies are called in mix.exs already.

-OK, this is the version that has a working "elixir" hide function.
-Submit button is broken though.
+# Code Notes
+Alright!
+This version has working "elixir hide" function and submit button.